 Laboratory studies in rats have not produced any evidence of a teratogenic effect.
 However, these studies have shown post-implantation losses and early foetal deaths.
-Although post-implantation losses and early peri-natal deaths were observed, these may have resulted from a reduction in parental body condition during gestation and in post-natal care owing to sedation of the mothers.
-As reproductive toxicity studies have not been conducted in the target species, use only according to the benefit/risk assessment by the responsible veterinarian.
+These may have resulted from a reduction in parental body condition during gestation and in post-natal care owing to sedation of the mothers.

+As reproductive toxicity studies have not been conducted in the target species, use only according to the benefit-risk assessment by the responsible veterinarian.

-The veterinary medicinal product should not be used pre-operatively in cases of caesarean section, due to the risk of respiratory depression in the offspring periparturiently and should only be used post-operatively with special care (see section on lactation below).
+The veterinary medicinal product should not be used pre-operatively in cases of Caesarean section, due to the risk of respiratory depression in the offspring periparturiently, and should only be used post-operatively with special care (see below).